digpublishing/catalogues-study/content/measuring-success.md

 - A catalogue's performance in a previous time period (e.g., How did the catalogue do in the first month of its launch, versus after a recent marketing push?)

 - The performance of a comparable catalogue or resource on the museum's website (e.g., Is the catalogue receiving similar traffic to one featuring a very well-known artist?
-How does traffic to the museum's collections pages compare to traffic to the catalogue?)
+How does traffic to the museum's collection pages compare to traffic to the catalogue?)

 - The reach of a similar print publication (e.g., How many copies did a comparable print publication sell in the first year, and how does this compare to the number of engaged visitors the digital catalogue received in that time period?)